vioyy/vioyy/README.md

 ## Hi there 👋

-I'm **Baker (Gosty)** — a future software engineer who loves building aesthetic digital experiences.
+I'm **Baker (Gosty, Vioy, Akira )** — a future software engineer who loves building aesthetic digital experiences.

 I learn, code, and create every day.
 If an idea hits my mind, chances are I’ll turn it into a project, improve it, and share it.